lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 Useage
 ------
 To do simple arithmetic click the numbers and then press the sign for addition, multiplication, subtraction,  or division.
 You can also type in the numbers and press + for addition, - for subtraction, * for multiplication and / for division.
+To view the answer press the button that is an =.

 Version
 -------